(0km) Lighthouse car park → Merchant Mariners memorial lookout

 Quality of track

-This whole walk, 380m is not usually affected by severe weather events (that would unexpectedly impact safety and navigation).
+Around 430m of this walk is not usually affected by severe weather events (that would unexpectedly impact safety and navigation), whilst the remaining 360m is affected by storms that may impact your navigation and safety.

 A beautiful walk with a great variety of scenery.
 The walk starts with some beautiful forest scenery, visits an interesting memorial to the merchant navy, wanders past the scenic Norah Head lighthouse with its stunning coastline views, and finishes with some exploration of the rockshelf below the lighthouse.
 On weekends, you even have the option to join a tour of the lighthouse.